 1/2 teaspoon ground cinnamon

-1 cup hulled sliced fresh strawberries
+1 cup fresh blueberries1 cup hulled sliced fresh strawberries

 34 cup fresh blackberries